Start filling that water glass, because combating dryness is agenda item number one, ladies.

 2. Limit your shower time to 5-10 minutes a day.
 More frequent showers may strip the skin’s oily layer and deplete moisture.

-3. Say sayonara to scented soaps – if you’re using a soap or cleanser, stick with something simple and unscented.
+3. Say sayonara to scented soaps – if you’re using a soap or cleanser, stick with something simple and unscented like Kindra's Soothe Bath Soak.
+It's specifically formulated to consider the tender skin of women experiencing vulvar/vaginal discomfort or shifting vaginal pH during midlife and doesn't irritate sensitive intimate skin.

-4. Add Kindra’s Day-to-Night Booster Bundle to your wellness regimen, and you’ll not only enjoy restful sleep and increased mental clarity, but you’ll also give your skin added suppleness from the inside-out with these antioxidant-packed
+4. Add Kindra’s Core Supplement to your wellness regimen, and you’ll not only enjoy restful sleep and increased mental clarity, but you’ll also give your skin added suppleness from the inside-out with these antioxidant-packed pills.

 5. Practice mindful self-care, down there, with Kindra’s Daily Vaginal Lotion, formulated with skin-critical vitamins and restorative lipids known to support skin hydration.